Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Conclusions

 The experimental results demonstrated the effectiveness of the proposed method in accurately localizing UAVs in real-time during PV power plant inspections.
 It allows for optimal positioning of the UAV and has the potential to improve the efficiency of UAV inspection of PV power plants.
 The method can also be extended to other types of structures beyond PV modules, further expanding its potential applications.

 With regard to practical application, we propose the use of visually identifiable navigation anchor points used for the initial association of the detected modules with the power plant model and introduce a method for their detection.
-Furthermore, we utilize two distinct approaches to power plant model generation and identify the limitations of the model and the inspection flight scenarios.
+The method operates with a compact georeferenced power plant model, avoiding the need for extensive appearance-driven environment representations typically used in vision-based localization.
+We utilize two distinct approaches to power plant model generation and identify the limitations of the model and the inspection flight scenarios.

 The presented methods are being integrated into a complex system that will encompass a spatiotemporal model for the diagnostic and predictive maintenance of photovoltaic power plants.
 Future work will focus on the integration of visual and thermal defectoscopy directly into the inspection pipeline.